atomic0x90/Mere-Creation/README.md

 ./"Executable file name"
 ```
-1. Test
-2. Test
-2. If the extension is kt
+- If the extension is kt
    * Linux
 ```bash
 sudo apt install openjdk-11-jre-headless